ghatodep/To-Do_List/README.md

 	5. to mark all tasks as complete use 'Complete All' button.
 	6. to clear all tasks that are marked as complete use 'Clear All' button.

+Watch a small video about this project on youtube - https://www.youtube.com/watch?v=Nhr8-GIt920&t=14s